 Saudi Arabia has the world's second largest oil reserves, after Venezuela, and the fifth largest natural gas reserves (Table 1).
 It should be noted that the basis of oil reserves in Venezuela is heavy (extra heavy oil) oil, whose quality is inferior to most of Saudi oil.
+The share of oil reserves is 15.6% of the world’s total, the share of natural gas is 4.4% as well .
 In terms of tons of oil equivalent, according to 2021 data, proved oil reserves were 80.6%, natural gas – 19.4% (Fig. 5).

 Table 1.
 Fossil energy resources of Saudi Arabia

 |Value||258.6 (15.56%)||320,257 (4.41%)||no data||no data||no data|